Vishwajeet-29-pro/JavaDSA/docs/tdd/ASSERTIONS_JUNIT5.md

 - `expected`: The expected object reference.
 - `actual`: The actual object reference.
 - `message`: (Optional) A custom message that will be displayed if the assertion fails.
-  If the expected and actual references do not point to the same object, the assertion will fail.
+  If the expected and actual references, do not point to the same object, the assertion will fail.
   Example Usage
 ```
 import org.junit.jupiter.api.Test;